 Another step, which is likewise outside the ordinary course of business, and is geared to unlocking shareholder value, is the previously announced up-listing of the Company's stock to a more senior exchange other than the one the Company is currently on.
-This is projected to be completed by year-end.
+This is projected to commence in earnest once the contacts noted above are successfully signed.

 There are other steps, outside the ordinary course of business, that the Company is considering, to further increase shareholder value.
-The first of which should be announced in early Q3, 2019.